Covid-19 coronavirus lockdown: The updated list of what is an 'essential' service that can stay open?

 • Any entity that provides maintenance and repair services for utilities and communications, including supply chains

-• Any entity supplying services to an essential workplaces that are required for the safe operation of that workplace (eg cleaning, security services)
+• Any entity supplying services to an essential workplace that are required for the safe operation of that workplace (eg cleaning, security services)